Serpentine Squiggles

 In this fic, something goes badly wrong in the battle of hogwarts, unraveling reality, and Hermione is sent backwards in time to fix it.
 Except she can’t go back as herself, so she must reincarnate in the body of a first year pure blood.
 Daughter of a death eater, of course.

-It's a very good fic.
-While reading the the majority of it, I was thoroughly enjoying it, but I had a reservation.
-This is one of those fics where the protag with metaknowledge is so scared of changing the timeline that they let all of canon's wrongs proceed more or less on rails.
-It makes sense, dont get me wrong — the entire conceit hinges on the final battle getting set up the exact same way, and HP's plot is enough of a rube goldberg that there's a tragic cards you don't want to pull from the house.
+It’s a very good fic.
+While reading the the majority of it, I found myself thoroughly enjoying it, though I had some reservations.
+This is one of those fics where the protag with metaknowledge is so scared of changing the timeline that they let all of canon’s wrongs proceed more or less on rails.
+It makes sense, dont get me wrong — the entire conceit hinges on the final battle getting set up the exact same way, and HP’s plot is enough of a rube goldberg that there’s a couple of tragic cards you don’t want to pull lest the whole house collapse.

 Which means that ultimately, what a lot of this fic amounts to is Hermione laying endless groundwork and preparation and passing the time, the plot (which, don’t get it wrong, there is plot) happens in counterpoint to canon rather than superceding it.